searlington5946/WeatherApp/README.md

 * Added a settings page (see: [settings.js](https://github.com/searlington5946/WeatherApp/blob/master/WeatherApp/www/scripts/settings.js))
 * Makes use of [multi-page template structure](http://demos.jquerymobile.com/1.4.5/pages/) and page transitions!
 * Added degree and heading information to the weather data list for Android phones (see: [compass.js](https://github.com/searlington5946/WeatherApp/blob/master/WeatherApp/merges/android/scripts/compass.js))
-* Created favicon.ico to suppress warnings when debugging in browser
+* Created favicon.ico to suppress warnings when debugging in cordova-simulate
 * Added a fun easter egg (read the source to find it!)

 ## Known Bugs